 Our products cannot be manufactured and marketed in the United States and other countries without required regulatory approvals.
-Only one of our therapeutic products, RAPTIVA®, has received regulatory approval.
 The United States government and governments of other countries extensively regulate many aspects of our products, including:

-- testing,
+- · testing,

 - manufacturing,

 - promotion and marketing and

 - exporting.

 In the United States, the FDA regulates pharmaceutical products under the Federal Food, Drug, and Cosmetic Act and other laws, including, in the case of biologics, the Public Health Service Act.
 At the present time, we believe that most of our products will be regulated by the FDA as biologics.
-The review of therapeutic biologic products has been transferred within the FDA from the Center for Biologics Evaluation and Research to the Center for Drug Evaluation and Research, the body that reviews drug products.
-Because this transition may not be complete, we do not know when or how this change will affect us.
-Changes in the regulatory approval policy during the development period, changes in, or the enactment of, additional regulatory agency approves a product candidate, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or production of such product.
-Even for approved products such as RAPTIVA®, the FDA may impose ongoing requirements for post-approval studies, including additional research and development and clinical trials, and may subsequently withdraw approval based on these additional trials.
+Changes in the regulatory approval policy during the development period, changes in, or the enactment of, additional regulations or statutes or changes in regulatory review for each submitted product application may cause delays in the approval or rejection of an application.
+Even if the FDA or other regulatory agency approves a product candidate, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or production of such product.
+Even for approved products such as RAPTIVA® and LUCENTISTM, the FDA may impose ongoing requirements for post-approval studies, including additional research and development and clinical trials, and may subsequently withdraw approval based on these additional trials.
 The FDA and other agencies also may impose various civil or criminal sanctions for failure to comply with regulatory requirements, including withdrawal of product approval.
-State regulators may also affect our proposed products.
-The FDA has substantial discretion in both the product approval process and manufacturing facility approval process and, as a result of this discretion and uncertainties about outcomes of testing, we cannot predict at what point, or whether, the FDA will be satisfied with our or our collaborators' submissions or whether the FDA will raise questions which may be material and delay or preclude product approval process.
+State regulations may also affect our proposed products.
+The FDA has substantial discretion in both the product approval process and manufacturing facility approval process and, as a result of this discretion and uncertainties about outcomes of testing, we cannot predict at what point, or whether, the FDA will be satisfied with our or our collaborators' submissions or whether the FDA will raise questions which may be material and delay or preclude product approval or manufacturing facility approval.
+As we accumulate additional clinical data, we will submit it to the FDA, which may have a material impact on the FDA product approval process.